railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_analytic_chart.rst

 .. index::
    pair: cost; allocation

-To differentiate services from other costs in the analytic account you use the concept of the analytic journal.
+To differentiate services from other costs in the analytic account, you use the concept of the analytic journal.
 Analytic entries are then allocated into the different journals:

 * service journal,